MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 <td>

-By setting this property, you can display additional commands above the editor window.
+By setting this property, you can display more commands above the editor window.

 Must be set to true to enable the following attributes:
 - showFullScreenExpander